£33.0 million in Scottish Landfill Tax (SLfT) was declared payable for the latest quarter, July to September 2021.

-Total SLfT declared due and tonnes of taxable waste disposed have gradually declined year on year since SLfT was introduced in 2015, while the standard rate of tax has increased by 2-3 per cent each year.
-This decline became steeper from the third quarter of 2018-19 (October to December 2018) onwards, although it has flattened off recently.
+Total SLfT declared due, and tonnes of taxable waste reported, have gradually declined year on year since SLfT was introduced in 2015.
+Revenue has decreased slightly slower than the tonnage of taxable waste predominantly because the standard rate of tax has increased by 2-3 per cent each year.
+This decline became steeper from the third quarter of 2018-19 (October to December 2018) onwards, before flattening off and, in recent quarters, increasing slightly.

 Note - to make the information in this publication more accessible to users, charts and additional commentary have been added, as well as some formatting changes (for example, to support the use of assistive technology such as screen reader software).
 If you have any comments regarding these changes or the overall publication, please contact us at: email@example.com